Complex Property Division Attorney Arlington Heights

 When younger couples divorce, emotional issues, like child custody, are usually at the forefront.
 When older couples divorce, property division matters often take center stage.
 That is especially true if the couple has a high net worth or operates a business.
 Illinois law requires all marital property to be divided equitably, but that is a lot easier said than done.

-The proactive Arlington Heights complex property division attorneys at the Delaney Heckman take the bull by the horns in these situations.
+The proactive Arlington Heights complex property division attorneys at the Andrea Heckman Law take the bull by the horns in these situations.
 Our professional team aggressively stands up for your legal and financial rights, both in the courtroom and in the negotiating room.
 This assertive posture often produces results that exceed our clients’ expectations.

 In many complex property division matters, the division itself is not nearly as difficult as the classification.
 Legally, marital property is any asset or debt acquired during the marriage, unless the property was a gift.
 That definition seems straightforward, but there is a considerable grey area.